sergioabreu-g/hugo-minimalist-spa/README.md

 ```
 Those variables are directly passed to the SASS files, so you can use any CSS supported
 color you want.

+The background of the main content is not a color but an image.
+You can replace it with
+your own webpage static files as with any other element, just put a `background.png` in
+the `static/images` folder of your site and Hugo will use it automatically.
+If you want
+to use a color instead, you will need to modify the SASS file named `_main_content.scss`,
+located inside `assets/sass/partials`.
+Replace the `background: url(...);` statement with
+`background-color: 'your-color';`.

 ### Fonts, images and other static files
 Hugo uses [Less Sans](https://www.behance.net/gallery/56973217/Less-Sans-Minimal-Typeface-Free-Download)